dart-lang/site-www/src/tools/pub/cmd/pub-token.md

 ```

 The last line is a message the server can provide to help you obtaining a token.
+Some servers might not provide such a message.

 To enter the credentials use the `add` command, and type the credential on
 stdin.